bradchamberlain/cd_library/README.md

 ***System Requirements***

-Java 14
+* Java 14
-maven
+* maven

-*Helpful to have postman or some other tool for calling API's.
+* Postman or some other tool for calling API's or CLI curl.

 ***Where to get the source***
 ```